aliarsalankazmi/Notes-StatisticalAnalysis/README.md

         deviationScore <- faithful$eruptions - mean(faithful$eruptions)
         Sum of squared deviations OR Sum of squared errors OR Sum of squares SSD <- sum((faithful$eruptions - mean(faithful$eruptions))^2)
-* Dispersion of distribution: The spread of values in a variable.
-Simplest way to check this is to subtract the largest value from the smallest, or to check the *range*.
-  - Since range gets affected from the presence of extreme scores, often the top and bottom 25% of values are removed and only the range of the middle 50% is calculated - the *interquartile range*.
-Although interquartile range is not affected by extreme values, it has the disadvantage of removing a lot of data.